 Any current event or circumstance that affects our ability to function normally in our day-to-day activities can be considered acute stress.
-Because these events are usually without warning, they can very effectively dis-regulate the flow of qi.
-The treatment for acute stress is to focus on the associated symptoms that affect day-to-day activities.
-The only treatment option is to regulate the qi which will address the symptoms but not the cause.
-Our role in dealing with acute stress is for support only.
+Because these events are usually without warning, they can often dis-regulate the flow of qi.
+The treatment for acute stress focuses on the associated symptoms that affect day-to-day activities.
+The treatment will aim to regulate the qi.
+This will address the symptoms but not likely the cause.
+Our role in helping you is focused on support.
 We strongly encourage people to seek mental health professionals for dealing with the root cause.

 In TCM, mental health and wellness is supported by many different factors.
-For simplicity we can organize these factors into two groups.
+For simplicity, we can organize these factors into two groups.
 The first group are the properties that make up a person’s constitution.
 These properties are yin/yang and qi/blood.
 The second group is the pathogenic factors that can arise from imbalances in the individual’s constitutional makeup.
 Pathogenic factors are created in an environment that is based around the movement of qi and blood.
 Again, this a very brief description of TCM theory to give some insight into how it looks at mental health.
 The challenge when treating mental health is largely based on the individual.
 A person’s constitution will be the guiding factor in the duration of the treatment from short term to long term.
 Everyone has their own pre-set factors that affect qi flow through the body that TCM can look at for possible treatment.